Georges Maroniez: Education and first works

-At the annual Salon des artistes français, he was awarded a Honorable Mention in 1891, a 3rd Medal in 1905, and a 2nd Medal in 1906.
+At the annual Salon des artistes français, he was awarded an Honorable Mention in 1891, a 3rd Medal in 1905, and a 2nd Medal in 1906.
 Defying the label of "marine painter", he filled his genre scene paintings with Flemish realism.
 Using a luminous, caressing light, he transposed the grey country roads of his birthplace with light, and painted eloquent snowy landscapes.
 He painted ports of Brittany, France, Belgium and the Netherlands, as well as numerous scenes of the fisherman's life, especially at twilight or night.
 He captured the magnetic beauty of an ocean sunset, and the tranquility that beauty and light brings.

 Inventions

 Maroniez also became interested in photography and invented one of the first hand-held cameras, a device which he soon simplified, named the "Sphynx" and patented in 1891.
 The camera used a type of film invented by chemist Victor Planchon, a relative of his.
 He travelled widely throughout the Mediterranean, North Africa and the Middle East, using his device to take over 1,600 images that are in the collection of the museum in Cambrai.
 Later he devised and patented a method of suppressing the vibrations and jerky movements produced by the cinematographs of the Lumière Brothers, which had its unveiling in 1899 at the Société Photographique in Cambrai.

 In 1905, the success of his paintings and the anti-clerical attitudes of the Combes administration led him to resign from the judiciary, and to devote himself entirely to art.